-Before the award of an associate in arts, associate in science, or a baccalaureate degree, first-time-in-college students entering a Florida College System institution in the 2021-2022 school year, and thereafter, must demonstrate competency in civics literacy by completing (a) and (b) before graduation:
+Before the award of an associate in arts, associate in science, or a baccalaureate degree, first-time-in-college students entering a Florida College System institution in the 2021-2022 school year, and thereafter, must demonstrate competency in civics literacy by completing (1) and (2) before graduation:

-(a) Successfully passing either POS 2041 American Government or AMH 2020 United States History Since 1877.
-Each of the courses must include the following competencies:

-(1) Understanding of the basic principles and practices of American democracy and how they are applied in our republican form of government;

-(2) An understanding of the United States Constitution and its application;

-(3) Knowledge of the founding documents and how they have shaped the nature and functions of our institutions of self-government; and

-(4) An understanding of landmark Supreme Court cases, landmark legislation, and landmark executive actions and their impact on law and society.
+- (1) Successfully passing either POS 2041 American Government or AMH 2020 United States History Since 1877.
+Each of the courses must include the following competencies: - (a) Understanding of the basic principles and practices of American democracy and how they are applied in our republican form of government; - (b) An understanding of the United States Constitution and its application; - (c) Knowledge of the founding documents and how they have shaped the nature and functions of our institutions of self-government; and - (d) An understanding of landmark Supreme Court cases, landmark legislation, and landmark executive actions and their impact on law and society.

-(b) Achieving the standard score on one of the following assessments:
+(2) Achieving the standard score on one of the following assessments: